-Arrive in Oslo and enjoy a tour of this lively, sophisticated coastal city where each year the Nobel Peace Prize is awarded in the presence of the king of Norway.
+Upon arrival in Oslo, check in to our hotel before embarking on a tour of this lively, sophisticated coastal city where each year the Nobel Peace Prize is awarded in the presence of the King of Norway.
 Our introduction begins with a stroll among the famed Vigeland sculptures—hundreds of life-size human figures set in rolling parkland.
 Our next stop is the Fram Museum, named for the restored 19th-century ship on display and dedicated to Norwegian polar explorers Fritjof Nansen and Roald Amundsen.
 The evening is free to try one of the harborside restaurants or turn in early to rest up after a long stretch of travel.

-After breakfast, transfer to the airport for your departing flights.
+After breakfast, transfer to the airport for departing flights.